Support Testing in the Huge Object Model: Introduction

-\paragraph{The ``fishing expedition'' paradigm} For the adaptive one-sided upper bound, we define a standalone algorithmic primitive that repeatedly executes a subroutine until it reaches a predefined goal or when it finds out that it is no longer cost-effective (even if it did not reach the goal).
+\paragraph{A new algorithmic paradigm} For the adaptive one-sided upper bound, we define a standalone algorithmic primitive, the ``fishing expedition'' paradigm, that repeatedly executes a subroutine until it reaches a predefined goal or when it finds out that it is no longer cost-effective (even if it did not reach the goal).
 We believe that this primitive will also be useful in future endeavors.

+\paragraph{A hybrid probabilistic-extremal analysis} We define a concept of ``valid composition''.
+Loosely speaking, it is an ordered subset of samples that become closer to each other as the sequence progresses, but are still $\eps$-far from each other.
+We use a hybrid probabilistic-extremal argument to show that for an input distribution that is $\eps$-far from $m$-support, with high probability, there exists a valid composition with at least $m+1$-elements.

+The hybrid probabilistic-extremal argument works as follows: we define some rank of valid compositions.
+If for every individual valid composition with at most $m$ elements, there is a high probability that it is not maximal (according to the rank), then globally there is a high probability that none of them is maximal.
+Hence, with high probability, the maximally-ranked valid composition within our samples must have at least $m+1$ elements.

+\paragraph{A new use for an old combinatorial result} For the adaptive one-sided lower bound, we use an old combinatorial result, that a biclique covering of the $m$-clique must have at least $m \log_2 m$ vertices \cite{hansel64,ks67}, to show that the every witness against $m$-support is at least $m \log m$ bits long, which makes it a lower bound to the number of queries.
+To apply a multiplicative factor of $\eps^{-1}$, which is pretty easy for non-adaptive algorithms, we analyze the effectivity of a decision tree that incrementally constructs a witness based on the queries.